ranchor/system-design/problems/leetcode.md

 #### Code Queue
 * Manages queued submission requests for orderly and efficient processing.

-#### CodeJobPreProcessor
+#### Code Execution Worker
-* Validates and prepares code submissions for execution.
-* It also decide on the basis of test cases how many code runners to allocate/start for each code execution.
+* Polls the execution queue for tasks.
+* Initiates the execution of code by starting CodeTaskRunners in isolated serverless containers.
-* Put the submission status as running.
+* Updates the submission status in SubmissionsDB as running, and later with the final status.

-#### [Alternative] **Use AWS Step Functions:**
+#### [Alternative - Overkill] **Use AWS Step Functions:**
    - **Preprocessing:**
      - The state machine triggers the `CodeJob Preprocessor`.
      - If the code is valid, it moves to the `Job Queue` (SQS) and the state is updated.
      - If the code is invalid, it updates the `SubmissionsDB` with an error status.
    - **Execution:**
      - The `CodeRunner` picks up jobs from the queue and executes the code in an isolated environment.
      - On success, the results are stored in `S3`.
      - On failure or system error, the state machine updates the `SubmissionsDB` accordingly.
    - **Postprocessing:**
      - The `CodeJob Postprocessor` handles the results.
      - It updates `LeadershipDB` and `UserDB` with the relevant information.
-#### Benefits of Using Step Functions
+   - **Benefits of Using Step Functions**
       - **Orchestration:** Manages the workflow steps, ensuring each stage completes before moving to the next.
       - **Error Handling:** Provides mechanisms to handle errors and retries in a controlled manner.
       - **Visibility:** Offers detailed logs and tracing for debugging and monitoring the execution flow.
       - **Scalability:** Easily scales to handle numerous submissions by leveraging AWS services like SQS and Lambda.

-#### Code Runners
+#### CodeTaskRunners
-* Executes the submitted code in isolated environments (containers or VMs), ensuring security and resource management.
+* Executes the submitted code in isolated serverless containers (supporting multiple languages like Python, Java, JavaScript).
+* Fetches the necessary test cases and metadata from S3 using presigned URLs.
+* Uploads the execution results back to S3 and notifies the Code Execution Worker.

 #### Enhanced Security Measures for Container Setup